Compact Lifted Relaxations for Low-Rank Optimization: Introduction

 Problem \eqref{prob:lowrankquadratic} is a very general class of problems: it models unregularized and Frobenius-regularized matrix completion \citep{candes2009exact} and reduced rank regression \citep{negahban2011estimation} as special cases, as we discuss in detail in Section \ref{sec:examplesofrelaxations}.
 However, to our knowledge, there are no tractable convex relaxations for low-rank quadratic optimization problems like \eqref{prob:lowrankquadratic} except those that exploit a spectral term in the objective or constraints that may not persist in practice.
 Accordingly, this paper proposes computationally tractable lifted relaxations of Problem \eqref{prob:lowrankquadratic}.

-The closest works to this paper are (i) \citet{kim2021convexification}, who generalize the work of \cite{hiriart2012convexifying} to propose an extended formulation for sets of the form $\{ \bm{X} \: : \: \operatorname{rank}(\bm{X}) \leq k,\ f(\bm{X}) \leq 0 \}$, where $f$ is a quasiconvex function in the singular values of $\bm{X}$, (ii) \citet{bertsimas2021new}, who leverage partial separability to obtain compact semidefinite relaxations for low-rank problems with a spectral term in the objective of the form $\mathrm{tr}(f(\bm{X}))$ for $f$ matrix convex, via a matrix perspective relaxation, and (iii) \cite{li2025partial}, who propose a column generation algorithm for solving the convex relaxation of a low-rank spectrally constrained problem.
+The closest works to this paper are (i) \citet{kim2021convexification}, who generalize the work of \cite{hiriart2012convexifying} to propose an extended formulation for sets of the form $\{ \bm{X} \: : \: \operatorname{rank}(\bm{X}) \leq k,\ f(\bm{X}) \leq 0 \}$, where $f$ is a quasiconvex function in the singular values of $\bm{X}$, (ii) \citet{bertsimas2021new}, who{, building upon the work of \cite{bertsimas2020mixed}, }leverage partial separability to obtain compact semidefinite relaxations for low-rank problems with a spectral term in the objective of the form $\mathrm{tr}(f(\bm{X}))$ for $f$ matrix convex, via a matrix perspective relaxation, and (iii) \cite{li2025partial}, who propose a column generation algorithm for solving the convex relaxation of a low-rank spectrally constrained problem.
 All three works yield powerful relaxations when their structural assumptions hold, but do not yield generic, scalable convex relaxations for general low-rank quadratic optimization in which the objective and constraints are arbitrary quadratic forms in $\mathrm{vec}(\bm X^\top)$.
 We complement this literature by providing a lifted SDP relaxation for general quadratic objectives and constraints, and by showing how to systematically eliminate variables to obtain implementable relaxations for low-rank problems.

-\textbf{Main contributions:} In this work, we extend the lifted relaxation idea of \cite{shor1987quadratic} to Problem~\eqref{prob:lowrankquadratic} by leveraging the connection between binary and low-rank optimization as explored in \citep{bertsimas2020mixed}, thus enriching the toolbox of semidefinite relaxations for low-rank optimization.
-Our main theoretical contribution is a class of new semidefinite relaxations for generic low-rank optimization problems (Proposition~\ref{prop:convexrelax} and Theorem~\ref{thm:shorlowrankequiv} in Section \ref{ssec:shorrelax}).
-To the best of our knowledge, this is the first work that obtains non-trivial and computationally tractable lower bounds for quadratic low-rank optimization problems like \eqref{prob:lowrankquadratic}, without depending on spectral terms.
+\textbf{Main contributions:} In this work, we extend the lifted relaxation idea of \cite{shor1987quadratic} to Problem~\eqref{prob:lowrankquadratic} by leveraging the {representation of low-rank matrices with projection matrices as proposed in} \citet{bertsimas2020mixed}, thus enriching the toolbox of semidefinite relaxations for low-rank optimization.
+Our main theoretical contributions { are a new class of compact} semidefinite relaxations for generic low-rank optimization problems (Theorem~\ref{thm:shorlowrankequiv} in Section \ref{ssec:shorrelax}), {and a new family of valid inequalities, which we term projection cuts (Theorem \ref{prop:proj_cuts} in Section \ref{ssec:strongershor}), that often close most of the gap between this convex relaxation and feasible solutions}.
+To the best of our knowledge, this is the first work that obtains non-trivial and computationally tractable lower bounds for { generic} quadratic low-rank optimization problems like \eqref{prob:lowrankquadratic}, without depending on spectral terms.